FEEDING FAMILIES IN GAZA & THE WEST BANK

 We understand that a project won’t succeed unless we’ve put in the many hours of well-deserved attention, research, and care into each.
 The result is a collective of PaliRooters empowered through sustainable partnerships, on-the-ground coverage, impact reports, and accountability.

-To date, PaliRooters have raised over $340,000 towards charitable causes.
-Our community has donated to campaigns for Clean Water, Feeding Families, Toys For Eid, Chemotherapy Drugs, Water Tankers, Winter Bundles (Clothes), as well as Backpacks & School Supplies for children in refugee camps.
+To date, PaliRoots raised and donated $3,207,840.29 towards charitable causes.
+Our community has donated to campaigns for Clean Water, Feeding Families, Toys For Eid, Chemotherapy Drugs, Tree Planting, Water Tankers, Winter Bundles (Clothes), as well as Backpacks & School Supplies for children in refugee camps.

 How We Do It.